rwoodr/chip8exp/README.md

 Source: [lines-bresenham.8o](./lines-bresenham.8o) ([open in Octo](https://johnearnest.github.io/Octo/index.html?key=Pwickczd))

 Bresenham's algorithm for plotting an approximation of a straight line on a grid was developed by Jack Bresenham in 1962.
-The version presented here evolved from attempting to copy the example on [Wikipedia](https://en.wikipedia.org/wiki/Bresenham%27s_line_algorithm).
+The version presented here evolved from attempting to translate the example on [Wikipedia](https://en.wikipedia.org/wiki/Bresenham%27s_line_algorithm).
 My first working implementation was not pretty, so I dug deeper and found help in a [forum post](https://picaxeforum.co.uk/threads/converting-bresenhams-line-plotting-algorithm.29536/).